Host FAQs

 • Have parents or carers who have no higher education degree.

-All volunteers will receive guidance on In2scienceUK’s safeguarding processes and are required to read and adhere to our Safeguarding Policy and Code of Conduct before placements begin.
+All volunteers will receive guidance on In2scienceUK’s safeguarding processes and are required to read our Safeguarding Policy before placement begins.

 We also ask you to familiarise yourself with the safeguarding policies and process of your organisation and inform HR or someone responsible that you will be hosting a placement with a student, likely aged 16-17.

-While DBS checks or Disclosure Scotland checks will not be required in all placements, depending on the nature of the placement, we may request evidence of DBS or Disclosure Scotland checks and/or self-disclosure forms where legally entitled.
+While DBS checks will not be required in all placements, depending on the nature of the placement, we may request evidence of DBS checks and/or self-disclosure forms where legally entitled.

 Will I need a risk assessment and/or insurance?

-For safety, all hosts will need to complete a risk assessment and provide us with confirmation they have done so.
-We can provide a partially filled template to help with this, although your organisation will likely already have risk assessment procedures and templates in place.
+For safety, all hosts will need to submit a short risk assessment.
+We provide a partially filled template to help with this, although your organisation may already have a template.

 Participants will need to be covered by your organisation’s workplace insurance.
 Most organisations, especially large organisations such as universities, have simple, established procedures for this.